 2. Do not hesitate to ask for help

 No matter how well you know your child, there are times when you may be confused and frustrated too.
 Ask for help!
-There is nothing wrong with asking for help or more information and guidance on making life better for your child.
+There is nothing wrong with asking for help or more information and guidance on making life better for your child and ensuring their safety.

 Speak with your

 - Child’s pediatrician for any queries regarding your child’s health or other specialists when required.

 - Child’s teacher about how you can help your child in their academics.